Our Favorite Videos About Brewing & Beer

 HOPS

 Hops are about bitterness and aroma.
-They come in 1000's of varietals and the varietal as well as how it is used in the brewing process determines the impact on the taste and smell of the beer.
+They come in thousands of varietals and the varietal as well as how it is used in the brewing process determines the impact on the taste and smell of the beer.

+IBUs (International Bittering Units) are the measure of the amount of bitterness (0-170) in a beer that is caused by the hops.
+Most beers are between 5-120.
 Each hop varietal has its own IBU.
-Like the Lovibond scale, this will tell you how bitter the hop will make your beer if it is added at the correct time in bittering ("Boil") stage.
+Like the Lovibond scale, this will tell you how bitter the hop will make your beer if it is added at the correct time in the recipe.

 Check your recipe and follow the prescribed timing, it is important.

-Hops added in the first 30+ mins of the boil are for bittering, since more hop oils will be dissolved into the beer.
+Hops added in the first 30+ mins of the boil are for bittering since more hop oils will be dissolved into the beer.
 Whereas, hops added in the last 0-15 mins are about aroma, since the oils do not dissolve, but remain more pungent.

 YEAST

-How's my alcohol?
+Where's my alcohol?

+Yeast does all the real work.
 There is a saying: "Brewers make wort.
 Yeast makes beer."
+And it's true.

-During furmentation, yeast consumes the malt-derived sugars and metabolizes them into CO2 and alcohol.
+During fermentation, yeast consumes the malt-derived sugars and metabolizes them into CO2 and alcohol.
 The alcohol is trapped in the fermenting solution (aka beer), whereas the CO2 is allowed to vent off through an airlock.

 Yeast comes in many different names and varieties, but only two types: